John Cooper Clarke: Personal appearances

 In 1988, he made an appearance in two UK adverts for Sugar Puffs, taking second billing to the Honey Monster.

 A live performance of "Evidently Chickentown" appears in the 2007 film Control, with Clarke portraying himself in a re-creation of a 1977 concert in which he supported Joy Division, despite being 30 years older than the events depicted in the film.

-He also appears in Julien Temple's 2007 film Joe Strummer: The Future Is Unwritten, and in the 2009 film All Tomorrow's Parties, covering the long-running All Tomorrow's Parties music festival.

-In May 2012, Clarke was the subject of a BBC Four documentary, Evidently...
-John Cooper Clarke, which screened as part of the BBC's Punk Britannia season, and featured Steve Coogan, among others.

-That same year, he featured in rapper Plan B's feature film Ill Manors and subsequently the Ill Manors album.
+In 2012, Clarke featured in rapper Plan B's feature film Ill Manors and subsequently the Ill Manors album.

-In 2015 Clarke presented a documentary on Thomas De Quincey's Confessions of an English Opium-Eater in the BBC's second series of The Secret Life of Books.
+In 2015, Clarke presented a documentary on Thomas De Quincey's Confessions of an English Opium-Eater in the BBC's second series of The Secret Life of Books.
 He has appeared as a guest on the comedy panel show Would I Lie to You? in 2015, and again in 2022.

 In January 2018, Clarke appeared as a contestant on an academic version of BBC One's Pointless Celebrities partnered with historian Suzannah Lipscomb; they reached the head-to-head round.
 He has also appeared alongside Susie Dent in Dictionary Corner in several episodes of 8 Out of 10 Cats Does Countdown since 2017.
 In July 2019, Clarke was the guest for BBC Radio 4's Desert Island Discs.
 A fan of the show for 60 years, he described it as having "all the finality of a suicide note, without the actual obligation of topping yourself".
 His book choice was Against Nature by Joris-Karl Huysmans, his luxury item was a boulder of opium twice the size of his head and his favourite track was "How Great Thou Art" by Elvis Presley.
 In November 2019, Clarke was a participant, alongside Phill Jupitus, in BBC's Celebrity Antiques Road Trip.
 Four of Clarke's five lots made a loss, giving a total loss of £233.54.

 On 20 December 2021, Clarke made a guest appearance in "We Wish You a Mandy Christmas", a Christmas episode of Mandy, playing the Ghost of Christmas Yet to Come.